Massachusetts Small Business Development Center Network

 Compliance Clinic (for Compliance Alliance members only)

 Calling all Compliance Alliance members!
 Join us for a discussion between exporters that will allow participants to “compare notes” on export compliance practices that have been effective in addressing some of the challenges in today’s ever-changing regulatory environment.
 All topics are on the table.
 No agenda, no Powerpoints – just a give-and-take discussion between trade compliance professionals.
 This will be conducted in a Zoom Meeting format.
-So, bring your compliance questions and concerns and be prepared to participate in what we hope to be a lively discussion.
+Bring your compliance questions and concerns and be prepared to participate in what we hope to be a lively discussion.

 Date: Thursday, April 30, 2026